 Every effort will be made by the school to identify and reduce the potential hazards/ triggers that can cause an allergic reaction to pupils diagnosed with anaphylaxis within the school population.
-The school complies with the School Nursing Service recommendation that all staff are trained in the administration of auto injectors and that training is renewed annually.
+The school complies with the School Nursing Service recommend that all staff are trained in the administration of auto injectors and that training is renewed annually.
+A record of training is kept.

 In accordance with the Medicines and Healthcare Products Regulatory Agency (MHRA) advice the school will ask parent/ guardian(s) to provide 2 auto-injectors for school use.
+These will be provided in a named box.
 Parents are responsible for this medication being in date and the school will communicate with the parents if new medication is required and a record of these communications will be kept.